omnetpp/omnetpp/samples/aloha/README.txt

 The most important statistics is channel utilization.
 It is also recorded in omnetpp.vec, and can be plotted using the Analysis Tool in the IDE.

-The supplied omnetpp.ini file contains six predefined 6 predefined configurations:
+The supplied omnetpp.ini file contains 6 predefined configurations:
 - pure Aloha at high load
 - pure Aloha at moderate load (utilization =~ max)
 - pure Aloha at low load